amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 Click **Sign In** and select **Sign in with Metamask**.
 In MetaMask, confirm the connection to the network.
 Waves Dapp Ui by default displays the user address in Waves format, and the ![](./_assets/waves-addr-button.png) and ![](./_assets/eth-addr-button.png) buttons switch the address format.

+> To get WAVES to pay transaction fees, copy the address in Waves format and use [Stagenet Faucet](https://stagenet.wavesexplorer.com/faucet).

 Paste the address of any smart contract on Stagenet, such as [3MRuzZVauiiX2D2DGwNyP8Tv7idDGUy1VG5bJ](https://waves-dapp.com/3MRuzZVauiiX2DGwNyP8Tv7idDGUy1VG5bJ).
 Specify the callable function arguments and payments (if necessary).
 Confirm the transaction in MetaMask.
 The transaction status is displayed in MetaMask on the **Activity** tab with a slight delay.

 The transaction link displayed by MetaMask opens the transaction page in Waves Explorer.